Mississippi Nursing License Requirements

 5. Take the NCLEX-PN Exam.

-Once all application materials for practical nurse licensure, including submittal of the criminal background check, are received by the Mississippi Board of Nursing the applicant will receive an Authorization to Test.4 The Authorization to Test is issued by Pearson VUE on the approval of the Mississippi Board of Nursing and allows the applicant to schedule and attempt the NCLEX-PN.4
+Once all application materials for practical nurse licensure, including the criminal background check, are received by the Mississippi Board of Nursing the applicant will receive an Authorization to Test.4 The Authorization to Test is issued by Pearson VUE on the approval of the Mississippi Board of Nursing and allows the applicant to schedule and attempt the NCLEX-PN.4

-Applicants who pass the exam will be able to see their issued license number on the Mississippi Board of Nursing website approximately five to seven business days after exam results are received.4 Applicants who do not pass will receive notification by mail along with a diagnostic profile that can provide guidance for further study before re-attempting the exam.4 A wait period of 46 days is required between test attempts, and the candidate may attempt the NCLEX-PN up to six times within two years of graduating from a practical nursing program.4
+Applicants who pass the exam will be able to see their issued license number on the Mississippi Board of Nursing website approximately five to seven business days after exam results are received.4 Applicants who do not pass will receive notification by mail along with a diagnostic profile that can provide guidance for further study before re-attempting the exam.4 A waiting period of 46 days is required between test attempts, and the candidate may attempt the NCLEX-PN up to six times within two years of graduating from a practical nursing program.4

 5 Steps to Become a Registered Nurse in Mississippi